This course achieved 92% student satisfaction in the most recent National Student Survey

 - Psychology (8th edition 2010), £40.99, Gleitman, H., Gross, J., and Reisberg, D., W.W.
 Norton & Company Ltd. ISBN 978 0 393 11682 3

 Further Reading: Students wishing an overview of academic and applied psychology or who might be contemplating a career in psychology are directed to the British Psychology Society website at – www.bps.org.uk.

 Psychology can be studied with:

 |Human Resource Management

 (For a Combined Honours degree the higher entrance requirements of the subjects usually apply.)

 Psychology at Stirling offers a wide variety of exchange opportunities during Year 3 of the degree course.
-We have well established links with universities in North America, Australia and Europe, allowing students to continue their studies while gaining valuable experience of different cultures and education systems.
+We have well established links with universities in North America and Australia allowing students to continue their studies while gaining valuable experience of different cultures and education systems.

 Teaching provision in Psychology was rated by the Scottish Funding Council as ‘excellent’.